 Get Involved: Contact The AFSCRE

 ArentFox Schiff’s commitment to public interest dates back to the Firm's founding partners.
-The Center is a continuation of this pledge and embraces a thematic approach to the Firm’s substantial pro bono commitment, devoting over 8,700 hours by 206 lawyers, paralegals, and legal professionals from inception in June 2020 through November 2022 YTD that specifically further the goals of racial justice and equity.
+The Center is a continuation of this pledge and embraces a thematic approach to the Firm’s substantial pro bono commitment, devoting over 11,600 hours by 243 lawyers, paralegals, and legal professionals from inception in June 2020 through July 2023 that specifically further the goals of racial justice and equity.
 Among our accomplishments, we highlight our Partnership with Thurgood Marshall Civil Rights Center and Affiliations with NAACP LDF, LCCRUL, and more.

 Learn more about our work